ludwigschubert/master-application-stanford/README.md

 I like solving challenging problems; the kind of problems that have not been solved before, that might not even appear to be problems at first sight.
 The kind of problems one learns to solve at research universities.
 I get excited thinking about the real-life problems I will be able to tackle with these skills; be it at my next startup or in industrial R&D.

 I have the work experience, the motivation, and the entrepreneurial spirit; but I’m lacking the graduate level computer science expertise.
-I believe Stanford’s Computer Science graduate program would be the best place for me to gain that
+I believe Stanford’s Computer Science graduate program would be the best place for me to gain that.

 # References